In order to achieve sustainable high performance an organisation must achieve three necessary conditions:

 Now that we understand the challenge and obstacles to achieve sustainable

 Up next in the #HPtE series: What to change to and how?
 (HPtE #12)

 Want to learn how to start working on sustainable high performance?
 Ask us about our Discover HPtE Strategy® Video Conference – a one-hour introduction to the HPtE Strategy® Framework.
-Contact Karl or Richard via direct message on LinkedIn
+Contact Karl via direct message on LinkedIn